 Contact Teaching Times

-2 hours of seminars, workshops, practical classes, laboratory sessions or field work each week
+Seminars, workshops, practical classes, laboratory sessions or field work per week

 Learning and Teaching